Tim Adleman: Detroit Tigers

 On May 11, 2019, Adleman's contract was purchased by the Detroit Tigers and he was assigned to the Triple-A Toledo Mud Hens.
 Adleman pitched to a 9–4 record with a 3.32 ERA, which would have been best in the International League had he qualified for the pitching statistic leaderboard.
 He struck out 119 batters and finished the season with a 1.15 WHIP.
-He became a minor league free agent on November 7, 2019, before he was quickly resigned on November 5.
-He was invited to Spring Training for the 2020 season.
+He became a minor league free agent on November 4.

+On November 5, 2019, Adleman re–signed with the Tigers on a minor league contract.
+He was invited to spring training for the 2020 season.
 Adleman did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

-Cincinnati Reds (third stint)
+Cincinnati Reds (second stint)

 On April 30, 2021, Adleman signed a minor league contract with the Cincinnati Reds organization.
+He made 31 appearances for the Triple-A Louisville Bats, posting a 3.80 ERA with 41 strikeouts across 45 innings of work.

 New York Mets

 On March 16, 2022, Adleman signed a minor league contract with the New York Mets.
-He was released on August 10, 2022.
+In 17 games for the Triple–A Syracuse Mets, he struggled to a 6.04 ERA with 39 strikeouts across 44 2/3 innings of work.
+Adleman was released by the Mets organization on August 10.

+In May 2023, Adleman joined Firebrand Sports Media as a sports streaming and sponsorship sales executive.